 Internet scammers love to target small business owners because many lack the technical experience to defend against their schemes.
-Keep your customers, your bank account, and your business safe by arming yourself with knowledge of some of the most common scams of 2018.
+Keep your customers, your bank account, and your business safe by arming yourself with knowledge of some of the most common scams.

 As nice as it would be to go through life believing people have the best intentions, there are a lot of people dedicated to stealing your money.
 The Internet has seen a lot of advances in the past twenty years, and, unfortunately, the scammers have adapted.

-If you own a small business, you are directly in the crosshairs for the following scams.
+If you own a small business, you are directly in the crosshairs of the following scams.
 Don’t take the bait!

 1. Fake Google Representatives